-Imagine Alzheimer’s, but in children.
+Imagine Alzheimer’s and dementia, but in children.

 In a nutshell, that’s what every family of children with Sanfilippo Syndrome faces.